 Keep your laws off my filthy lips!

-I would very much like to lead a protest against Myrtle Beach’s oppressive mouth laws where I lead a crowd in chanting vaguely dirty words that weren’t actually profane.
+I would very much like to head up a protest against Myrtle Beach’s oppressive mouth laws where I lead a crowd in chanting vaguely dirty words that weren’t actually profane.
 For example, “Moist!
 Moist!
 Moist!”
 Or, perhaps, “Taint!
 Taint!
 Taint!”
 Maybe even a “Balls balls balls!”
 Especially because maybe I’d get cited and taken to court and we’d have to litigate what I actually meant by shouting “taint” and “moist” and the various meanings and definitions would be debated openly in a court of law in the United States of America.
 That, to me, would be hysterical.

 According to police, the law is typically (but not always, apparently) only enforced when someone is using the bad language to start a fight.
-That makes a little more sense, except you could still charge someone who was trying to start a fight with another crime, like disorderly conduct, without having a law on the books that punishes someone for screaming, “Shit!” when they stub their toe in public.
+That makes a little more sense, except you could still charge someone who was trying to start a fight with another crime, like disorderly conduct, without having a law on the books that punishes someone for screaming, “Sh*t!” when they stub their toe in public.

 This is a bad dumb unnecessary law.